divyajeettt/CSE231/Assignment-3/2/README.md

 - `P1` should generate an array of 50 random strings, each of a fixed length
 - `P1` should send a collection of 5 strings to `P2` at a time using the selected IPC mechanism, along with the highest ID of the strings
-- `P2` should receive the strings, print them to the terminal
+- `P2` should receive the strings and print them to the terminal
-- `P2` should send back to `P1` the highest ID of the strings it received
+- `P2` must send back to `P1` the highest ID of the strings it received
-- `P1` should acknowledge the receipt of the highest ID, and continue sending the strings till the array is exhausted
+- `P1` must acknowledge the receipt of the highest ID and continue sending the strings till the array is exhausted

 The only difference between the three sub-problems is the IPC mechanism used to send the strings.
 By convention: